 While marketers want you to believe that a high thread count means a high-quality sheet, the ply is often a better indicator of quality because it tells you exactly how the yarn is made.
 Some crafty businesspeople weave their fabric out of two- and three-ply threads, which is one yarn made by twisting multiple shorter or weaker threads together.
 This multi-ply construction effectively doubles or even triples the thread count—on purpose.It’s often used to strengthen lower grade cotton resulting in sheets that are rougher, less comfortable and less durable than ones made of single ply, cotton fibers.

-So a super high thread count can actually indicate a weaker fabric with coarser and heavier yarn that will pop out and pill.
+So a super high thread count can actually indicate a weaker fabric with coarser yarn that will pop out and pill.
 Meanwhile higher quality, single ply threads result in a lower thread count such as 120, 140 or 180 versus two- and three-ply sheets of 300, 500, even 800 thread counts.
 Thread count is not as important as the quality of the cotton and the ply of the yarns.

 Finally, consider the weave.
 For our percale sheets, we weave the yarn over-and-under like a basket weave.
 It’s a “one-yarn-over, one-yarn-under” tradition that results in structurally sound, long-wearing fabric that resists pilling and feels smooth and substantial against the skin.